 How, but how, is it already February?
-(That said, I’m super excited for this month as my lovely husband and I have a very exciting holiday planned- my very first holiday outside of Europe in sunny Sri Lanka, I can’t wait…).
+(That said, I’m super excited for this month as my lovely husband and I have a very exciting holiday planned- my very first holiday outside of Europe, I can’t wait…).
 However, more immediately, I can’t wait to share today’s fun and frolic-filled day with you, so without further ado, let me introduce our brides.
 Meet Grace, an executive assistant and Amy, an events manager, who married at the Duke of Yorks Picture House in Brighton on the 18th of June 2016, followed by a reception at The Ginger Fox, in the Sussex Downs.

 “The Duke of Yorks is one of the oldest cinemas in the UK so we were inspired to theme the wedding ‘a touch of vintage’ because of the deco/ vintage vibe of the venue.
 We didn’t want to be too strict with the dress code so we just went for ‘a touch of vintage’.
 This meant that people could chose the era and style that they wanted and we ended up with an eclectic bunch!
 We both studied film studies at university so this was the perfect venue choice.”

 The lady behind today’s lovely emotion-filled images was Joanna Brown, a talented photographer who we have had the pleasure of featuring on Love My Dress several times already.“We were recommended Joanna by another photographer.
 She was brilliant and had the perfect style for us.
 We cherish the photos that she took on the day and she was great every step of the way to make sure we got what we wanted.”

 Before the arrival of the main couple, the guests were also treated to a mini film about Amy and Grace, which seems the perfect use of the venue.